elgrove/elgrove/README.md

 ### Hello, I'm Aaron 👋

-🐍  I mostly write Python, plus some JS, and love tinkering with linux servers
+🐍  I make websites with Python and JavaScript, and love tinkering with linux servers

 🌱  I’m currently working on These Times, a newsreader with articles from paywalled sites